 The best RTX 2080 gaming laptops are the champions of Nvidia's new RTX cards.
 If you're looking for the ultimate gaming experience, you're going to want a laptop with the most powerful graphics card currently available: the Nvidia GeForce RTX 2080.
 In an effort to streamline your purchase, we've compiled a list of the best RTX 2080 gaming laptops available now.

 - Check out the best gaming laptops and best cheap gaming laptops

 - Once you've got your gear, see the best PC games

 Now that RTX 2080 Super chips have been revealed, stay tuned for a entire page covering those laptops as well.
-Here are some RTX 2080 Super laptops that we recently reviewed: Alienware m17 R3, MSI GS66 Stealth, Razer Blade Pro 17 (2020) and Asus ROG Zephyrus Duo 15.
+Here are some RTX 2080 Super laptops that we recently reviewed: Alienware m17 R3, MSI GS66 Stealth, Razer Blade Pro 17 (2020), Asus ROG Zephyrus Duo 15 and Lenovo Legion 7i.

 What are the best RTX 2080 gaming laptops?

 The best RTX 2080 gaming laptops you can buy right now are the Alienware Area-51m and Alienware m17 R2.
 The former is Alienware’s first real desktop replacement.
 Armed with a desktop Intel Core i9 processor and one of Nvidia's superpowered RTX GPUs, it absolutely demolished every test we put in front of it with graceful aplomb.
 The latter is superslim version of it that is more than elegant good looks, however; an overclockable Intel Core i9 CPU and RTX 2080 GPU make the m17 a certified powerhouse.